mark-casey/pansi/README.md

 Ansible variables file and passed (by the playbook for the service being deployed) to a set of IAAS-specific roles that will do the actual work with Ansible's cloud modules.
 Or in other words it is an abstraction designed to separate the playbooks that create and deploy the service from the variables that distinguish it from other services of the same type.
-Under this approach, all instances of a service can be deployed and maintained by a single playbook.
+Under this approach, a service only needs one playbook to deploy and maintain all instances of itself.

 ### What is the downside to this approach?